LSH9832/edgeyolo/cpp/mnn/README.md

 ## 2. setup & model preparation

-- first, modify link_libraries of MNN in CMakeLists.txt
+- first, modify link_directories and include_directories of MNN in CMakeLists.txt
 - compile this demo

 ```bash